What is a home improvement loan?

 If you apply for an unsecured home improvement loan, your payments could end up being higher.
 This may mean you have cashflow problems if renovations end up becoming more costly than you anticipated - for example, if building work runs on longer than planned.

-Difference between secured and unsecured home improvement loan
+Difference between secured and unsecured home improvement loans

 If you own your home, or have assets you could use as collateral, a secured loan can work out cheaper in the long term than unsecured loans.
 This is down to typically better interest rates and larger amounts available.